AlabiSarat09/Global-Education-Inequality-Dashboard/data/README.md

 * Run your own data analysis
 * Apply machine learning or statistical models
 * Rebuild or improve the Power BI dashboard

-If you want it shorter or more formal, I can rewrite it.